rocksyne/kinetics-dataset-downloader/README.md

 Kinetics-600 is a large-scale high-quality dataset of YouTube video URLs which include a diverse range of human focused actions.

 # Warn·ing!
-This scrip comes with no warranty!
+This work comes with no warranty!

 This script downloads the Kinetics-600 dataset according to author guidelines at https://arxiv.org/pdf/1808.01340.pdf.
 The original work is from https://deepmind.com/research/open-source/open-source-datasets/kinetics/.
 The original paper can be found at https://arxiv.org/pdf/1705.06950.pdf.
 This script downloads only ~10 second long clips using the provided youtube video ID.
 Some videos may be absent because they may have been taken off YouTube.